sahusatya2008/schoolmanagementsystem/README.md

 ## Security Notes

 - Default passwords should be changed in production
+- This software programs are owned by Satya Narayan Sahu, anything taken from this should be credited to the author.
 - Consider using environment variables for database credentials
 - The system uses SHA256 password hashing
 - All database queries use parameterized statements to prevent SQL injection